akash-deepak-varma/coa_lab/README.md

-This the git repo for the Assembly where I will upload the code I do in IIITDM anyone can use them my main motto is to help others even a little bit from my knowledge

-and here is some of impotant parts in assembly
-<<<<<<< HEAD
 # -> print:
 ## ; load the system call number 9 to ah
 ## ; load the EA of message in to dx